Gallery from Recent Facilitator Trainings and Certifications (FTC’s)

 - Candidates receive an official certificate documenting their successful completion of all requirements to be a Facilitator of The Samurai Game®, and join the ranks of other certified facilitators around the world who are authorized to facilitate The Samurai Game®.

-Following certification, Mr. Giroux and Mr. James (and/or in some cases, their regional representatives) are available to the facilitator for brief telephone consultations at no additional charge for as long as the facilitator’s certification remains in effect.
-Should the facilitator request extensive consulting work then consulting fees will apply.
+Following certification, the instructors and/or other Samurai Game Associates team members are available to the facilitator for brief telephone consultations at no additional charge for as long as the facilitator’s certification remains in effect.
+Should the facilitator request extensive consulting work then consulting fees may apply.

-Dates and Fees for Upcoming Facilitator Training and Certification programs:
+Upcoming Facilitator Training and Certification Dates and Fees: